Bluebird Nest Box Program

 Eastern bluebirds are small, colorful birds admired for their natural beauty.
 Males display vibrant blue feathers with orange-brown chests, while females have softer gray-blue hues.
 Found throughout eastern North America, including Michigan, they inhabit open areas like grasslands and meadows, nesting in tree cavities, wooden fences, or birdhouses.
 These birds perch on wires and posts near their nests.
 Eastern bluebirds forage for insects such as caterpillars, beetles, and spiders, but switch to fruit and berries in winter.
 They face predators like cats, snakes, and raccoons, and compete for nesting space with non-native species like House Sparrows and European Starlings.
 Known for their low-toned, warbling songs and soft whistle-like calls, their vocalizations play a key role in breeding and communication.

-Sleeping Bear Wildlife Fund is working to provide additional nesting space for these animals by creating specially designed houses that are deployed among schools in Benzie County to allow students to connect with the species.
+Sleeping Bear Wildlife Fund is working to provide additional nesting space for these animals by working with the community and creating specially designed houses that are deployed among neighborhoods, libraries, and schools in Benzie County to allow students and community members to connect with the species and other songbirds.

-During installation, classroom presentations are conducted so students would learn about the bluebirds as well as the importance of their habitat and general conservation.
+During installation at local schools, classroom presentations are conducted so students would learn about the bluebirds and other birds as well as the importance of their habitat and general conservation.

 Students are taught about how to maintain the next boxes for the spring as well as how the bluebirds locate proper nesting areas to raise their chicks.